wshanshan/wshanshan.github.io/_posts/2017-08-01-Chicago-Daycare.markdown

 But after months of searching, I couldn't find any available spot.
 I finally gave up but couldn't stop wondering: Is it only my bad luck or does everyone else have the same problem?
 Why?

-I downloaded data from [daycare license authority, DCFS](https://sunshine.dcfs.illinois.gov/Content/Licensing/Daycare/ProviderLookup.aspx) and queried the geolocations of all the licensed daycare providers using Google Geocoding API.
+I downloaded data from [Illinois daycare license authority, DCFS](https://sunshine.dcfs.illinois.gov/Content/Licensing/Daycare/ProviderLookup.aspx) and queried the geolocations of all the licensed daycare providers using Google Geocoding API.
 The plots are interesting.

 ## Basics of Chicago Daycares